 International entry status: Entry is unrestricted for citizens and permanent residents of Germany

 When traveling in Netherlands, you must follow these COVID-19 safety rules:

-The information above was last checked on 6/20/22.
-This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train to Amsterdam from Bonn before traveling.
+The information above was last checked on 3/8/23.
+This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train from Bonn to Amsterdam before traveling.

-Return travel from Netherlands to Germany is: Fully open.
+Return travel from Netherlands to Germany is: Unrestricted.

-Entry into Germany is allowed for: Entry is fully open for citizens and permanent residents of Netherlands
+Entry into Germany is allowed for: Entry is unrestricted for citizens and permanent residents of Netherlands

 Requirements for reentering: